MV10/mv10.github.io/_posts/2019-01-15-simple-multi-client-websocket-server.md

 Notice that the websocket object is disposed by a `finally` block.
 Although they're lightweight, websockets do involve unmanaged resources.

-From the purely foundational standpoint of "doing it correctly", that is all you need to know to work with websockets in .NET.
+And we're done!
+From a purely foundational standpoint of "doing it correctly", that is all you need to know to work with websockets in .NET.
 If you want to write a client websocket application, there is a [ClientWebSocket](https://docs.microsoft.com/en-us/dotnet/api/system.net.websockets.clientwebsocket?view=netcore-2.2) class available which basically wraps up a lot of this same functionality.
 It's pretty easy to use and you should be able to apply the same async `Task` techniques to keep your application responsive.

 ## Beyond Echo

 My other example is called WebSocketWithBroadcasts.
 It is the same echo server with one key difference -- the `Main` program loop periodically broadcasts a message (in this case, a server timestamp) to all connected websocket clients.
 Strictly speaking, this isn't a websocket problem, it's more about communication across `Task` boundaries.
+However, it exposes a few important considerations you'll need to accomodate to build a real websocket server.

 In the earlier example, we saw that the `ProcessWebSocket` method is it's own little world, looping and echoing until the websocket is closed.
 It isn't easy to see how to communicate into or out of that walled garden.

-In this example, the `Main` "outer" program gets a little more interesting.
+For this example, the `Main` "outer" program gets a little more interesting.
 We start and stop the server in the same fashion, but instead of blocking indefinitely waiting for a keystroke, we've added a simple loop which calls a new `WebSocketServer.Broadcast` message every few seconds.

 ```c#
 const int BROADCAST_INTERVAL_SEC = 15;